 How to make super cute vintage camper Christmas ornaments.
 Perfect for a camping, beach or travel themed Christmas tree.

-When Treetopia asked me to join 3 other bloggers in decorating trees for their Treetopia Summer Spree with our favorite summer destinations in mind, I immediately knew where I was going to “go”!
+When Treetopia asked me to decorate a tree for their Treetopia Summer Spree with my favorite summer destination in mind, I immediately knew where I was going to "go"!

 But not any old Florida.

 Land of kitschy trailer parks, flamingos and days full of sitting in a beach chair wiggling toes in the sand.
 There's nothing more relaxing than THAT!

 And when I think of Florida in the 60's, it's full of corals and pinks and minty greens.
 So this pink tree from Treetopia was PERFECT.

 BTW, this post is sponsored by Treetopia who provided me with this Pretty In Pink 6' Christmas Tree that I just adore and can't stop staring at!

 Jump To Tutorials

 All oohing and aahing are my own opinions.
 This post also contains some affiliate links for your convenience.
 You can read my full disclosure policy here.